 Students who wish to be considered for admission to the honours program typically apply during the second half of their second year.

-Current or continuing UBC students must submit their applications by March 27.
+Current or continuing UBC students must submit their applications by March 1st to March 29th 2019.

 Transfer students must submit their applications and official transcripts from all post-secondary institutions to the Honours Admissions Committee by June 1.
 We have a later deadline for transfer students because we realize you cannot apply to the honours program until you are officially accepted as a UBC student.